 16. Sink caddies can double as a kitchen cabinet organizer.

-Who knew sink caddies could be repurposed as small kitchen organization ideas for seasoning packs, dried drink mixes, or random snacks.
+Sink caddies can be repurposed as small kitchen organization ideas for seasoning packs, powder drink mixes, or random snacks.
 Most caddies come with suction cups attached, but you’re going to have a hard time adhering them to your pantry wall.
 Try velcro or adhesive strips to get the job done.

 17. Use hooks for oven mitts and hot pads.